 Green or Bare Copper Wire: Ground wire goes to the center terminal on the top of the outlet.
 The ground is usually labeled "ground", "gnd" or "green".

-Make Sure You Have Space For The New Dryer Circuit In The Breaker Panel: The 30 amp breaker in the electric panel that will feed the dryer circuit will take up two slots in the electric panel.
+Make Sure You Have Space For The New Dryer Circuit In The Breaker Panel: The 30 amp breaker in the electric panel that will feed the new circuit will take up two slots in the electric panel.
 If there is only one slot or no slots open you will need to add slots by removing two existing single pole breakers and installing slim breakers that allow for two circuits per single slots in the panel.
 This will give you the extra space you need to install the breaker for the dryer.

 Safety Note: Working with electricity is very dangerous and can kill you.
 Before working on the main electrical panel you must turn the power to it off for safety.
 Turn the power off by turning the main circuit breaker feeding the panel to the off position.
 Remove the face of the panel and double check that there is no power in the panel using a electrical tester.